pvanbuijtene/aws-adfs-credential-generator/README.md

  2. If authentication is successful, the `SAMLResponse` is extracted.
  3. All the Role attributes are extracted from the `SAMLResponse`.
  4. For each Role, temporary credentials are requested from AWS and written to `$USERPROFILE/.aws/credentials-generated`
- 5. The temporary credentials are refreshed automatically every 50 minutes (the max lifetime for a token is 60 minutes).
+ 5. The temporary credentials are refreshed automatically every 50 minutes (the max lifetime for a AWS temporary credential is 60 minutes).
  6. CLI tooling / S3Browser etc should be configured to use `$USERPROFILE/.aws/credentials-generated`.

 ### Contributing